-Transfers Into a Club: When transferring a member into a club, report the member as soon as the Board of Directors has approved the member.
-It is no longer necessary to send a copy of the Transfer Member Form (ME-20) to headquarters.
+Transfers into a Club: Club secretaries reporting using the manual/ paper process will report the new member as soon as the club's board of directors has approved the member using the MMR form.
+It is no longer necessary to send a copy of the Transfer Member Form.
+(ME-20) to headquarters.